xing-yang/community/contributors/design-proposals/storage/csi-snapshot.md

 ```

 type PersistentVolumeClaimSpec struct {
-        // If specified, volume will be prepopulated with data from the PVCDataSourceRef.
+        // If specified when creating, volume will be prepopulated with data from the DataSource.
         // +optional
-        DataSourceRef *TypedLocalObjectReference `json:"dataSourceRef" protobuf:"bytes,2,opt,name=dataSourceRef"`
+        DataSource *TypedLocalObjectReference `json:"dataSource" protobuf:"bytes,2,opt,name=dataSource"`
 }

 type PersistentVolumeSpec struct {
-        // If specified, volume will be prepopulated with data from the PVCDataSourceRef.
+        // If specified, volume will be prepopulated with data from the DataSource.
         // +optional
-        DataSourceRef *ypedLocalObjectReference `json:"dataSourceRef" protobuf:"bytes,2,opt,name=dataSourceRef"`
+        DataSource *ypedLocalObjectReference `json:"dataSource" protobuf:"bytes,2,opt,name=dataSource"`
 }

 ```